flit/imx6_platform_sdk/apps/obds/readme.txt

 The application is built specifically for each CPU/Board/Board_Rev, and tests will vary from board to board depending on the peripherals supported by a given board.

-The tests included are specified by the selsct_test() function in obds.c and the following definitions of CPU_Tests[], MainBoard_Tests[], and Display_Test[];
+The tests included are specified by the select_test() function in obds.c and the following definitions of CPU_Tests[], MainBoard_Tests[], and Display_Test[];

 Known defects